Finite time pseudo-rip singularity in cosmology: Energy conditions for new models

-SEC can be discussed while looking at the formula (\ref{2ndmodel2}) with the conclusion that it is fulfilled at BB singularity (the first term $\propto a^{-4}$ contributes negatively as it should be), while it is not at $a=a_s$ since the dominating second term with the power $(n-1)$ contributes positively and stronger than the last term.
+The SEC can be discussed while looking at the formula (\ref{2ndmodel2}) with the conclusion that it is fulfilled at BB singularity for $m\geq2$ (the first term $\propto a^{-m}$ contributes negatively), while it is not at $a=a_s$ since the dominating second term with the power $(n-1)$ contributes positively.

-In summary, for the model (\ref{eq:model2}), all the aforementioned ECs are satisfied at the onset of the corresponding evolution.
+In summary, for the model (\ref{eq:model2}), all the aforementioned ECs are satisfied at the onset of the corresponding evolution provided that $2\leq m\leq6$.
 However, each of them is violated at some stage during the expansion history.
-Consequently, at $a \approx a_s$ none of the energy conditions holds.
+Consequently, at $a \approx a_s$ none of the ECs holds.
 These violations are, of course, associated with the term proportional to the power $n-1$ in expression (\ref{NEC2}), which induces the phantom crossing and ultimately drives the effective pressure to diverge to minus infinity.
-This behaviour stands in sharp contrast to that of the SFS model (\ref{eq:model}), where the effective pressure diverges to positive infinity and, as a result, only the DEC is violated.
-This indicates that the event occurring at $a = a_s$ in model (\ref{eq:model2}) is fundamentally different from that of the specific SFS model (\ref{eq:model}) considered here, as well as from the general definition of SFS \cite{Barrow2004}.
+This behaviour stands in sharp contrast to that of the SFS model (\ref{eq:model}), where the effective pressure diverges to positive infinity and, as a result, only the DEC is violated at $a\to a_s$.
+This indicates that the event occurring at $a \to a_s$ in model (\ref{eq:model2}) is fundamentally different from that of the specific SFS model (\ref{eq:model}) considered here, as well as from the general definition of SFS \cite{Barrow2004}.
 For this reason, we proposed the designation FTPR for the future singularity arising in model (\ref{eq:model2}), in order to clearly distinguish it from the SFS case, in which only the DEC is violated.